TracingWithPrivacy/paper/pp-contact-tracer.md

 A devices provides contact addresses as well as time-series data of exposure to the healthcare authority.

-Depending on all known characteristics of the disease, it us up to the decision of the healthcare authorities how to classify risk and prioritize contact follow-up.
+Depending on all known characteristics of the disease, it is up to the decision of the healthcare authorities how to classify risk and prioritize contact follow-up.